10.1 General context

 In 2012, the Center for Intercultural Dialogue, with support of National Democratic Institute (NDI), has launched an initiative to recognize and professionalize youth work.
 As a result of this initiative, the Union for Youth Work (Сојуз за младинска работа) was established and is still functioning today.
 Another result of the initiative was the organization of the first Youth Work Fair which was organized in 2013 in organization of the Center for Intercultural Dialogue, with support of NDI and Agency of Youth and Sport.
 The Youth Work Fair was intended to raise awareness of the need for professionalization and recognition of youth work, as well as to establish a link between youth work providers and institutions.
 The event brought together 40 youth job bidders and representatives of institutions who discussed the necessary legal solutions and regulations, as well as defining the capacities and competences of youth job bidders.

 In June 2021, the Union for Youth Work and the Agency for Youth and Sports awarded certificates to 14 youth workers for a completed adult education program in accordance with the occupational standard Youth Worker.
 Thus, for the first time in our country, certified professionals were recognized according to one of the profiles of the youth worker, in accordance with the National Portfolio of Youth Workers.
+By December 2022, a total of 24 people have successfully completed the program and received Youth Worker certificates.

 National definition or understanding of Youth Work